deconst/deploy/README.md

 This repository contains a number of utilities to assist in basic ops work.
 Each script keys off of the credentials in `credentials.yml`, so it will use the correct Rackspace account and hosts.

 * `script/status` performs a `docker status` on each host.
 It's useful for quickly seeing if all expected services are up and running.
 * `script/logs <component>` tails the Docker container logs of each matching service across the cluster.
 The number of lines given can be controlled by setting `LOG_LINES`.
 For example: `LOG_LINES=50 script/logs presenter`.
 * `script/genkey <name>` reads the admin API key from your credentials file and issues a new API key with the provided name.
- * `script/ssh <hostpattern>` logs in to a uniquely identified host in the cluster.
 * `script/ips` lists the IP addresses of each host in the cluster.
 * `script/lb` audits and corrects load-balancer node membership on the cluster.
 Consult `--help` for details.
 * `script/reindex` asynchronously triggers a full content reindex in Elasticsearch.